Rwanda Gorilla Safaris To Volcanoes National Park Rwanda

 Mount Bisoke Hike

-The mount Bisoke adventure is one of the most memorable activities in Rwanda.
+The mount Bisoke hiking adventure is one of the most memorable activities in Rwanda.
 The top of this Volcano has a spectacular crater lake.
 It is simply a 6 – hours hike including the 2 hours descending down to the starting point.
 Experienced hikers can get to the top of this mountain in a matter of 3 hours or even less and return to the base in about an hour.

-On the day of hiking, hikers converge at the park headquarters at Kinigi at 7:00 am to attend to a briefing and be assigned a park ranger.
+On the day of hiking, Visitors converge at the park headquarters at Kinigi at 7:00 am to attend to a briefing and be assigned a park ranger.
 The park rangers are usually natives of the Volcanoes national park vicinity and thus very knowledgeable about the mountain adventures.

 At 8:00 am the adventure begins.
 Your tour guide will transfer you to the starting point.
 You will be assigned porters to carry your baggage.
 You will be provided the hiking gear.

 Best Accommodation in Volcanoes National Park Rwanda

-Reliable information on where to stay in the Volcanoes national park when going for your gorilla trek in Rwanda.
-Below is a compile list of hotels in Rwanda ranging from high end, midrange and budget hotels options.
+Reliable information on best Lodges or where to stay in the Volcanoes national park when going for your gorilla trek in Rwanda.
+Below is a compiled list of hotels in Rwanda ranging from high end, midrange and budget hotels options.

 Five Volcanoes Boutique Hotel – The lodge offers relaxing high end accommodation, with beautiful views of the rolling hills of the Land of a thousand hills.
 Accommodation comprises of 13 bedrooms (double/twin), a VIP cottage.
 Each facility is air conditioned and feature a flat-screen TV.
 A refrigerator and kettle.
 Read More